Chumper/Datatable/README.md

 ##Known Issues

-* none at the moment
+* setStripSearch and setStripOrder won't return the datatable object
+* SingleColumn search is only integrated into the Query Engine yet

 ##TODO